 John joined Columbia Capital as a venture partner in 2016.
 Previously, he served as Deputy Chief of the Wireless Bureau and Special Advisor to the Chairman for Spectrum Policy at the FCC.
 John developed the spectrum strategy outlined in the National Broadband Plan and led its implementation, repurposing nearly 250 megahertz for mobile broadband.
 Prior to the FCC, John helped launch the Technology, Innovation, and Government Reform working group for President Obama’s transition team.
 Before that, he was a wireless entrepreneur and strategy consultant.
 He started his business career with McKinsey & Company.
 John has written about tech and telecom policy in the Yale Law Journal and the Yale Journal of Law and Technology.
 He holds a BA from the University of Pennsylvania, an M.Phil. from Cambridge University, and a J.D. from Yale Law School.

-Jeff is currently the Chief Financial Officer of SoundHouse, LLC, a portfolio company of Columbia Capital.
-Prior to joining SoundHouse, Jeff spent over twenty years at Columbia Capital where he led the firm’s investments in the media industry.
-Jeff led or was involved in Access Sports Media, Baja Broadband (acquired by TBS), Call Technologies (acquired by 3Com), Digital Television Services (acquired by Pegasus Communications), DSL.net (NASDAQ: DSLN), FUSE, Hoak Media (acquired by Gray Television), Legendary Pictures, Mandalay Sports Media, NuVox Communications, RockYou, Slacker (acquired by liveXlive), SoundHouse, The Tennis Channel (acquired by Sinclair Broadcasting), Turbine (acquired by Time Warner), Taqua (acquired by Tekelec) and XM Satellite Radio (NASDAQ: XMSR).
-Prior to Columbia Capital, Jeff worked at First National Bank of Boston in the Media & Communications team in Boston and in the European Cable & Telephony team in London.
+Jeff is currently the COO and CFO of SoundHouse, LLC, a portfolio company of Columbia Capital.
+Prior to joining SoundHouse, Jeff spent over twenty years at Columbia Capital, where he led the firm’s investments in the media industry.
+Jeff led or was involved in numerous investments including Access Sports Media, Baja Broadband (acquired by TBS), Call Technologies (acquired by 3Com), Digital Television Services (acquired by Pegasus Communications), DSL.net (NASDAQ: DSLN), Hoak Media (acquired by Gray Television), Legendary Pictures, LiveOne (NASDAQ: LVO), NuVox Communications, SoundHouse, Taqua (acquired by Tekelec), The Tennis Channel (acquired by Sinclair Broadcasting), Turbine (acquired by Time Warner), and XM Satellite Radio (NASDAQ: XMSR).
+Prior to Columbia Capital, Jeff worked at First National Bank of Boston in Boston and London.
 Jeff received his B.A. from Bowdoin College and his M.B.A. from the J.L.
 Kellogg Graduate School of Management at Northwestern University.

 Gina joined the firm in 2000 as Office Manager.
 Prior to joining Columbia Capital, Gina worked as Assistant Controller at Redbricks.com and Firm Administrator at Myint & Buntua, CPAs.
 She graduated from State University of New York at Stony Brook with a Bachelor of Science in Economics.